kartik-thokal/Agri-Info/Agri-Info/README.md

 Agri-Info
-a website for Indian farmer
+A website for Indian farmer